 West Chicago real estate is some of the most expensive in Illinois, although West Chicago house values don't compare to the most expensive real estate in the U.S.

-West Chicago is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Chicago is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in West Chicago who work in office and administrative support (10.36%), sales jobs (10.05%), and management occupations (9.59%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Chicago is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, West Chicago is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in West Chicago who work in office and administrative support (12.91%), sales jobs (9.28%), and management occupations (7.82%).

-The most common language spoken in West Chicago is English.
-Other important languages spoken here include Spanish and Gujarathi.
+The most common language spoken in West Chicago is Spanish.
+Other important languages spoken here include English and Langs. of India.